Tue, 12/24/2019 - 10:00am

 Similar in many respects to the Associate of Applied Science program, University of the Cumberlands' Bachelor of Applied Science offers a Public Health concentration intended to prepare students for success in a number of demanding positions.
 Popular among those who have already obtained their associate degree, this program equips students with a broad range of skills that can be applied in a variety of technical fields.
 Students involved in the Public Health track also emerge with an in-depth understanding of community and environmental health.

 If you are looking to pursue an undergraduate or graduate degree, look no further than University of the Cumberlands.
+We offer the bachelor’s and master’s degree programs you need to make an impact for your community and your career.
 With professors who have years of real-world experience in the same field they are teaching, very competitive tuition rates, and a sense of honor in everything we do, why look any further?
 See what UC can do for you by contacting an admissions counselor for more information.